Native or near-native English speaker. Year 10 or equivalent.

 In reality there is very little difference between TEFL and TESOL.
 TESOL stands for Teaching English to Speakers of Other Languages and TEFL stands for Teaching English as a Foreign Language.
 Jobs overseas requiring a TESOL qualification will accept a TEFL qualification and vice versa.

-- Contracts from 3 months – 2 years
+- Contracts from 3 months – 2 years and can be extended.

 - Monthly salary ranges from volunteer to $3000 per month depending on the country.